 Overview

-A thoracic nerve block involves placing local anaesthetic, sometimes combined with steroid medication, around the affected nerve.
-This aims to calm inflammation and interrupt pain signals.
-In selected cases, PRP may be used as an alternative or complementary option, aiming to support tissue healing and reduce sensitivity.
+This irritation can occur because of disc problems, joint inflammation, muscular tension, injury, or postural strain.
+A thoracic nerve block involves placing local anaesthetic, sometimes combined with steroid medication, around the affected nerve to calm inflammation and interrupt pain signals.

 Who this treatment helps